doriordan/skuber/README.md

 ## Build Instructions

-The project consists of two sub-projects - the main Skuber client library (under the 'client' directory) and an 'examples' project.
+The project consists of two sub-projects - the main Skuber client library (under the `client` directory) and an `examples` project.

-A sbt build file is provided at the top-level directory, so you can use standard SBT commands to build JARs for both projects or select one project to build.
+A sbt build file is provided at the top-level directory, so you can use standard sbt commands to build jars for both projects or select one project to build.

 ## Requirements

-The client library requires Java 8.
-The build uses sbt 0.13.
-A Kubernetes cluster that supports at least v1.0 of the API is a runtime requirement.
+- Java 8 (build and run time)
+- sbt 0.13 (build time)
+- Kubernetes v1.0 or later (run time)

-Use of the newer extensions API group features requires a Kubernetes cluster that supports the associated API and that the feature be enabled on the cluster if necessary *(currently only horizontal pod auto-scaling and the associated Scale subresource from this group is supported by Skuber, this feature requires a V1.1 cluster and is enabled on the cluster by default)*
+Use of the newer extensions API group features ( currently supported: Scale, HorizontalPodAutoScaler) requires a v1.1 Kubernetes cluster at run time.

 ## Status